 - The alienating parent refuses to be flexible with the visitation schedule, or will sign the child up with so many extracurricular activities there is simply no time for the other parent to ever get to spend time with the child.

-- The alienating parent uses the child to “spy” on the other parent, particularly when that parent has moved on with their life and are sharing their life with a girlfriend/boyfriend.
-The child is charged with secretly gathering information on their other parent, then are quizzed by the alienating parent each time they return from their visitation.
+- The alienating parent uses the child to “spy” on the other parent, particularly when that parent has moved on with their life and is sharing their life with a girlfriend/boyfriend.
+The child is charged with secretly gathering information on their other parent, then is quizzed by the alienating parent each time they return from their visitation.

 If you are a parent who is battling alienation on the part of the other parent, it can be one of the most difficult things you will ever face.
 It is extremely hard to have your child turn against you, or refuse to see you when visitation day rolls around.
 One of the best things you can do is to speak to your Florida family law attorney frankly about the situation.
 Your attorney will have specific ways you can combat parental alienation, and can handle the legal side of the issue, allowing you to deal with your own emotions about the situation.